Elixir, Fly, and Grafana Cloud

 Next, setup the environment variables.

-• The value for OTEL_AUTH is a base64 encoded value of {username}:{api token} which can be easily obtained using:
+• The value for OTEL_AUTH is a base64 encoded value of {username}:{api token}.

 echo -n 'username:password' | base64`

-(replace username and password with the actual vaules)
+(replace username and password with the actual values)

 All of these values can be set with one command: